oyoclass/python3-doc/doc/extralibs/pydub.md

     Note
   </p>
   <p>
-    make sure your file format matches the file you uploaded.
-If you uploaded an mp3, make sure you change the format to <code>"mp3"</code>
+    Make sure your file format matches the file you uploaded.
+If you uploaded an mp3, make sure you change the format to <code>"mp3"</code>.
   </p>
 </div>